 Good Writing Matters

 Statistics show that donors will stop donating if your content is unappealing or somehow not relevant.
-If your newsletter, nonprofit website and email communications are drab, donors will lose interest.
+If your newsletter, nonprofit website, and email communications are drab, donors will lose interest.
 They will also lose faith in your mission, as good writing defines you.
 If they have to wade through too content to gather a single point or experience redundancy, they’ll become frustrated.
 If donors have to “click here” too many times on your website to find information about one program, for example, they are likely to disengage.
-And they’ll not be as invested emotionally to your content if every page is not accompanied by a great photo.
+And they’ll not be as invested emotionally in your content if every page is not accompanied by a great photo.

 Stick to specifics about your program on your website in an effort to keep people turning the pages about the details of your work.
 Write an engaging story instead of a dry eBook or white paper.
 Keep your content well organized in thought, as though you are teaching your donors and potential volunteers.
 What is the first thing placed on the table at a restaurant?
 Your writing is the very first thing potential donors and recurring donors see on every communication from you.
 It is the bread of your nonprofit charity organization.
 It stays in the minds of the fundraising world you interact with daily.